kazmisag/7a/README.md

 ## 12. Todays assignments

 1. Compile the examples above and look at the code and output.
-Try to remember these C++ features by creating some other examples of each feature **without looking/copy-paste!**
+Try to remember these C++ features by **writing** some other examples of each feature **without looking/copy-paste!**

 2. If you are finished with the ticket program in C, start making a C++ version of it!